 Letting the Air Out of the Band

 Things are going great for the heroes!
 They are being lauded as the greatest thing since sliced bread, people are throwing them parties and giving them medals, and nothing can knock them down now!
 But then—something goes wrong.
 The background music, which had been sounding triumphantly along suddenly falters and peters out.
 Sometimes the music slows from its normal upswing to a bass line and finally silence.
-Other times, the various members of the band seem to realize something is going on, and one by one randomly stop playing until it's only the one guy—and then he gets it and stops suddenly.
+Other times, the various members of the band seem to realize something is going on, and one by one randomly stop playing until it's only the one guy—and then he gets it and stops, too (for comedic effect, the last member may be so ignorant they need a whack on the head to stop).
 Letting the Air out of the Band is a variant of the Record Needle Scratch.
 Instead of swiftly pulling the needle across the record album, the people running the background music pull the plug on the record player, allowing the turntable to slow until it finally stops rotating.
 Ostensibly, this trope shouldn't be played straight anymore because most (if not all) music players these days are digital, and when you pull the plug on a digital player, the music just stops abruptly rather than just fading.
 Yet it persists due to The Coconut Effect.
 And because (as suggested above) sometimes the music is diegetic and therefore wouldn't necessarily stop instantaneously.
 Occasionally, a non-musical variant is used in science-fiction movies involving marauding robots and world conquering computers.
 When they are smashed, their voice synths goes from "DESTROY!
 DESTROY!
 DESTROY!" to "DE-struuuunh".
 The same thing happens with answering machines loudly playing back an embarrassing message and any other electronic thingamajig.
 As much of a Comedy Trope as the Record Needle Scratch.
 It's occasionally been used in serious situations, as an indicator that something has gone wrong.
 See also Musicalis Interruptus, for the instant version.

 open/close all folders